This post may contain affiliate links.

 Of course, after the wedding comes the honeymoon!
 As with any holiday, it helps keep the price low if you book it a good few months in advance.
 We’ve been on the phone to a couple of travel agents going over our plans.
 Originally we had a budget in mind and were essentially ready to book once an itinerary had been put together.

 On reflection, our dream honeymoon is going to be incredibly expensive and although we could possibly manage it at a push we’ve decided to go for something simpler.
-Those of you who follow my other blog My Debt Diary will know that I am currently on a mission to clear my debt.
-We have decided that it would make more sense to go for a more affordable honeymoon and begin married life with money in our pockets, instead of a credit card to pay off!
+It just makes more sense to go for a more affordable honeymoon and begin married life with money in our pockets, instead of a credit card to pay off!

 A little more simple than the others, but still very important, is booking in time with friends.
 I live 200 miles away from home now and don’t get to see them as often as I’d like so I always make sure to reach out and make plans for dinner or a cuppa and a good catch up.
 It sounds like most of us will be free this time.
 This is a rare occurrence the older we get and I’m really looking forward to it!